How to set up Workflows in TrustWorks

 - Zoom out

-- Is to lock the workflow
+- Lock the workflow

-- Is to straighten the workflow
+- Straighten the workflow

 Workflow types